wacncontent/CustomizeTool/removeCommentOutput2/includes/virtual-machines-common-cli-deploy-templates.md

 Follow these steps to deploy a multi-VM application that uses a virtual network and a load balancer by using a Resource Manager template in the GitHub template repository via Azure PowerShell commands.

 ### Step 1: Examine the JSON file for the template
 Here are the contents of the JSON file for the template.
 If you want the most recent version, it's located [at the Github repository for templates](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/201-2-vms-loadbalancer-lbrules/azuredeploy.json).
-This topic uses the `--template-uri` switch to call in the template, but you can also use the `--template-file` switch to pass a local version.
+This topic uses the `--template-file` switch to pass a local version.

 >[AZURE.NOTE] Templates you downloaded from the GitHub Repo "azure-quickstart-templates" must be modified in order to fit in the Azure China Cloud Environment.
 For example, replace some endpoints -- "blob.core.windows.net" by "blob.core.chinacloudapi.cn", "cloudapp.azure.com" by "chinacloudapp.cn"; change some unsupported VM images; and, changes some unsupported VM sizes.